Daph1986/mamamaki/README.md

 <img src="static/readme images/logo.png" alt="Logo" width="65%" height="65%">

-MAMAMAKI is a site where it is possible to see Japanese home cooking recipes and where when loged in you can add and adjust your own recipes.
+MAMAMAKI is a site for Japanese home cooking recipes and when you are loged in, you can add and edit your own recipes.
 The focus with this site is to combine knowledge about Japanese home cooking with what was learned this far about HTML, CSS, JavaScript and Python.
 The site’s goal is to share recipes.

 Demo